 Section 2.
 Responsibilities

-- To establish policies, by-laws, rules and regulations for its own government and for control and government of Kirtland Community College.
+- To establish policies, by-laws, rules and regulations for its own governance and for control and governance of Kirtland Community College.

 - To select and appoint a President of Kirtland Community College.

 - To authorize the President to recommend the employment or dismissal of all contractual and other employees of the college, subject to policies developed by this board which will govern the hiring and dismissal of employees, subject also to any current master personnel contract currently in force and approved by the Board.

 - To review and vote on financial matters including the annual budget, issuance of borrowings for operating and capital purposes, and capital expenditures relative to additional facilities or major repairs, modifications or replacement to established facilities.

 - To review and vote on the establishment or discontinuance of all curricula.